2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/echo test/README.txt

 coming soon...

-For this test the neural network receives a list of random integers between 0 and 9 inclusive as part of the input, it has to remember one number and then recall it as output some timesteps later.
+For this test the neural network receives a list of random integers between 0 and 9 inclusive as part of the input, it is trained to remember one number and then recall it as output some timesteps later.

 input               output
 2,0                 NaN